oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/NAEphthalene.md

 Nationality:
   - Latvia
   - Sweden
+Name:
+  - Naephthalene
+  - Naephthalene Phoriphesus Kubrix
 ---
 # NAEphthalene

-NAEpthalene is a [character](Characters.md) as a contestant on the [Megarchive Warehouse Show](../../../Megarchive%20Warehouse%20Show/Megarchive%20Warehouse%20Show.md).
+NAEphthalene is a [character](Characters.md) as a contestant on the [Megarchive Warehouse Show](../../../Megarchive%20Warehouse%20Show/Megarchive%20Warehouse%20Show.md).

 ## Identity

-NAEpthalene is a Panasonic CS-NE9LKE wall-mounted [heat pump](../../Species/Air%20Conditioners.md).
-NAEpthalene is a superior version of [JKE](JKE.md) and both a superior and inferior version of [Xeo](Xeo.md).
-NAEpthalene is a Latvian-Swedish guy.
+NAEphthalene is a Panasonic CS-NE9LKE wall-mounted [heat pump](../../Species/Air%20Conditioners.md).
+NAEphthalene is a superior version of [JKE](JKE.md) and both a superior and inferior version of [Xeo](Xeo.md).
+NAEphthalene is a Latvian-Swedish guy.

-NAEpthalene's name is pronounced as Neptune and Naphthalene.
+NAEphthalene's name is pronounced as Neptune and Naphthalene.
 The "NEp" is pronounced as the "Nep" in Neptune, while the "tha" is pronounced as the "tha" in Naphthalene.
 His name is derived from his model (NE), Naphtha and Naphthalene.

 He was born in November 21, 2010.
 He is a cisgender and a gay-oriented aroace male (he/him).
 (He is gay cus he hates women and likes men, but aroace cus he jackassery).
 Still, he homosexual.
 If skin color mattered, he white.

-[This](../../../_Attachments/PDFFiles/NAEphthalene/NAEphthalene-om.pdf) and [That](../../../_Attachments/PDFFiles/NAEphthalene/NAEphthalene-sm.pdf) is NAEpthalene's reference manual.
+[This](../../../_Attachments/PDFFiles/NAEphthalene/NAEphthalene-om.pdf) and [That](../../../_Attachments/PDFFiles/NAEphthalene/NAEphthalene-sm.pdf) is NAEphthalene's reference manual.

 ### Name

-Since NAEpthalene has a long name, here are several shortened/alternate/nick names for him:
+Since NAEphthalene has a long name, here are several shortened/alternate/nick names for him:
 - NEptha (Old name, preferred)
 - NAEptha (Semi-old combinatorics)
 - NAphtha (Less preferred, he is not naphtha)
 - Naphthalene (Even less preferred, neither is he naphthalene)
 - NEpthalene (Inconsistent-ass)
 - NAmptha (NAmptha his-ass)
+- NPK (explained later)
-> Also spelling is inconsistent.
+> Also spelling is [inconsistent](void:NAEpthalene).
 Its very difficult to write and spell lol.

+This guy is also known as **`Naephthalene Phoriphesus Kubrix`** AKA **NPK**.

 ## Personality